 Get your FREE Baptist Messenger subscription, paid for by the Cooperative Program.

 To purchase a subscription:

-Subscribe to enjoy the same publication that has been informing and inspiring Oklahoma Baptists since 1922.
+Subscribe to enjoy the same publication that has been informing and inspiring readers since 1912.

 In order to receive your free subscription, you will need to sign up through your church secretary.

 In the past, Oklahoma Southern Baptist Churches have been able to offer The Baptist Messenger to their members, but have had to pay for that benefit out of their church budget.
 Thanks to the Cooperative Program, beginning in 2019, this service is now free to BGCO churches.

 Due to these changes, we understand there may be questions.
 Your first step is to let your church secretary know that this is available to you, and that you would like a subscription.